Improving the Chamberlin Digital State Variable Filter: Discussion

 As expected, the improved digital state variable filter has a much better high-frequency behaviour than the Chamberlin design.
 Amplitude responses for the lowpass output are given in Fig.~\ref{fig:svarfix}.
 These are now correct for a digital filter, with no high-frequency issues at normal sampling rates.
 We can clearly see the beneficial effect of the zeros we added to the integrators, as the high end of each curve is well anchored at the Nyquist frequency (unlike in the previous case of Fig.~\ref{fig:svarerr}).
 Moreover, the rearrangement of the filter equation also had separate effect on the position of the poles, which can be surmised by looking at the differences between the denominators of the transfer functions for the Chamberlin state variable filter and the improved version developed here.

-Such changes can be explained by the two different methodologies of discretisation that underline the digital filter models.
-In the case of the Chamberlin design, the pole frequencies approximate the frequency of the analogue filter poles, with an error that is inversely proportional to the ratio of the sample rate and filter frequency.
+Such changes can be explained by the two different methodologies of discretization that underline the digital filter models.
+In the case of the Chamberlin design, the pole frequencies approximate the frequency of the analog filter poles, with an error that is inversely proportional to the ratio of the sample rate and filter frequency.
 By increasing the sampling rate, we can minimise the error, at the cost of extra computation.
-With extremely short sampling periods, the Chamberlin model will approximate the actual analogue filter fairly well.
-This is also the case of the improved design, but with the usual sampling rates of $f_s=44.1$ to $48KHz$, we have a more reasonable warping of the frequency response.
-While both discretisation methods inevitably lead to some distortion of the analogue filter transfer function, the one in the improved design is of a more benign nature.
+With extremely short sampling periods, the Chamberlin model will approximate the actual analog filter fairly well.
+This is also the case of the improved design, but with the usual sampling rates of $f_s=44.1$ to $48$ KHz, we have a more reasonable warping of the frequency response.
+While both discretization methods inevitably lead to some distortion of the analog filter transfer function, the one in the improved design is of a more benign nature.